Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/motion_tracking/follow_track.rst

    Follow Track Constraint panel.

-By default Follow Track constraint is making objects have the same position at a frame as the track has and the motion of this object happens on a single plane defined by the camera and the original position of the object.
+By default the Follow Track constraint is making objects have the same position at a frame as the track has and the motion of this object happens on a single plane defined by the camera and the original position of the object.

 Active Clip